Thursday, December 11, 2008

 I also smiled.
 "No no. He's not disturbing me at all."

 We returned to what we were doing.
-And then happened the accident.
+And then it happened.
 Probably looking at the mantelpiece, Paul thought the fire was going to die down.
 So he came near the mantelpiece to give more coal to it, and tipped down over something on the burning coal.
 And then he gave a loud shriek.
 The room filled with his crying noise.

 Anne threw her wools, William jumped up.
 We all ran to the mantelpiece.
 Nip had pulled Paul out of the coal, and was making a muffled sound.

 Paul also stood up crying.
 William took him in his arms.
-Burn was not anything serious.
-But, for protection Anne smeared medicinal cream to Paul's hands-- where all he burnt himself.
+The burn was not anything serious.
+But, for protection, Anne smeared medicinal cream to Paul's hands-- where he burnt himself.

-But, no one else then noticed the only non-human member in the house.
+No one else noticed the only non-human member of the house.
 No one, except me.
 And I don't know, somehow I could understand her feelings that evening.
 Upstairs, Anne and Williams were busy with Paul.
 He stopped crying by then.
 I quietly came down to the lounge.

 The lounge was silent now.
 Only Nip was running across the room like mad.
 She was trying to enter the fire under the mantelpiece.
 Why?
 Did she burn herself too?